sjgarza22/haunts/README.md

 ## Installation
 To install this program, please clone this repository.

+This is the FrontEnd of the application ONLY.
+In order to use this program, you will need to clone the BackEnd repository which you can find here: [Haunts-API](https://github.com/sjgarza22/haunts-api)

 You will need to have Ruby installed, and all additional Gems needed to run this program can be installed with the following command: bundle install

 To create the neccessary databases run: rake db:migrate